Making Heads or Tails: Towards Semantically Consistent Visual Counterfactuals: Method

-We reiterate that $\mathcal{L}_c$ optimizes to find class-specific regions while $\mathcal{L}_s$ ensures that these regions semantically match.
+Consider an embedding model $u: \mathcal{I} \to \mathbb{R}^{hw \times d'}$ that brings together spatial cells belonging to the same semantic parts and separates dissimilar cells.
+Let $u(I)_i$ denote the feature of the $i$-th cell in $I$.
+We estimate the likelihood that cell $i$ of $I$ semantically matches with cell $j$ of $I'$ by: where $\tau$ is a temperature hyper-parameter that relaxes the dot product.
+Eq.~\ref{eq: similarity_loss} estimates a probability distribution of a given query cell $i$ over all distractor cells $j'$ using a non-parametric softmax function and indicates what distractor cells are most likely to contain semantically similar regions as the query cell $i$.
+Like the classification loss (Eq.~\ref{eq: class_loss}), we compute the semantic loss for all $h^2w^2$ cell permutations.
+Thus, the complexity is $2 \cdot C_u + h^2w^2 \cdot C_{\text{dot}}$, where $C_u, C_{\text{dot}}$ denote the cost of the auxiliary model $u$ and the dot-product operation respectively.
+Empirically, we observe that dot-products are very fast to compute and the semantic loss adds a tiny overhead to the overall computation time.
+Note that unlike the classification loss which is computed for each edit, $\mathcal{L}_s$ is computed only once in practice, i.e., the cost gets amortized for multiple edits. \\ \textbf{Total loss:} We combine both losses to find the single best cell edit: We reiterate that $\mathcal{L}_c$ optimizes to find class-specific regions while $\mathcal{L}_s$ ensures that these regions semantically match.
 We also stress that our explanations are faithful with respect to the underlying deep neural network, since, the proposed auxiliary model, irrespective of the value of $\lambda$, only acts as a regularizer and does not affect the class predictions of the transformed images. \\ \textbf{Choice of auxiliary model: } An obvious choice is to use the spatial feature extractor $f$ as the auxiliary model $u$.
 We empirically found that since $f$ is optimized for an object classification task, it results in an embedding space that often separates instances of similar semantic parts and is thus unfit to model region similarity.
 We found that self-supervised models are more appropriate as auxiliary models for two reasons: a) they eliminate the need for part location information, b) several recent studies~\cite{caron2021emerging,van2021revisiting,van2021unsupervised} showed that self-supervised models based on contrastive learning~\cite{chen2020simple,he2020momentum,wu2018unsupervised} or clustering~\cite{asano2019self,caron2018deep,caron2020unsupervised,van2020scan} learn richer representations that capture the semantic similarity between local image regions as opposed to task-related similarity in a supervised setup.
 Such representations have been valuable for tasks such as semantic segment retrieval~\cite{van2021revisiting}.
 Thus, the resulting embedding space inherently brings together spatial cells belonging to the same semantic parts and separates dissimilar cells (see Table~\ref{tab: auxiliary_model}).